Hob (folklore)

-Runswick Bay, North Yorkshire.
-Local people would ask "Hobhole Hob" for help to get rid of a cough.

 A hob is a type of small mythological household spirit found in the English Midlands, Northern England, (Note: J. C. Atkinson.
 "Hob".
 Cleveland Dialect.
 "The appellation of a spirit, or being of elf-nature, who must once have occupied a prominent place in the belief or popular faith of the people of the district." p.
 262.)
 (Note: Harry J. Scott.
 Yorkshire.
 "In the moorland areas the farming community preserved their old customs ...
 Cut off from the outside world except for rare occasions, a supernatural world provided explanations ...
 There were many Hobs – which might be good or evil spirit ...
 A good Hob would help his master bring in the hay or cure an ailing pig ...
 A bad Hob would pester a man so that all went ill ...
 Good or bad, a self-respecting Hob would attach himself to a family and stay with them ...) and on the Anglo-Scottish border, according to traditional folklore of those regions.
 They could live inside the house or outdoors.
 They are said to work in farmyards and thus could be helpful; however if offended they could become nuisances.
-The usual way to dispose of hobs was to give them a set of new clothing, the receiving of which would make the creatures leave for ever.
+The usual way to dispose of hobs was to give them a set of new clothing, the receiving of which would make the creatures leave forever.
 It could, however, be impossible to get rid of the worst hobs.